+\textbf{Albedo.} The scalar albedo $\rho$ is learned with another SIREN network which is queried for every sample point.
+We note that having the BRDF network constant throughout the volume and only varying a scalar albedo may sacrifice quality in objects with significantly varied materials, but this does not seem to be the case in the DiLiGenT-MV~\cite{LiZWSDT20} as shown in Figure~\ref{fig:qualitative_brdf}.
+We note some competitors like Neuralangelo~\cite{li2023neuralangelo} learn a fully-varied rendering network parameterised by position, normal, lighting and viewing vectors, but this approach is a lot more prone to over-fitting and would struggle to extrapolate the rendering into completely unseen viewing angles, which is not the case for our approach (see Figure~\ref{fig:qualitative_brdf}).

-\textbf{Shadow estimation.} Handling cast shadows is imperative for any successful photometric stereo method.
-To estimate cast shadows for a point, we raytrace from that point to the light source following the direction of the lighting vectors $\vect{l_m}$ computed above.
+\textbf{Shadow estimation.} To estimate cast shadows for a ray-surface intersection point $\vect{X}_I$, we raytrace from that point to the light source following the direction of the lighting vectors $\vect{L}_m$ computed above.
 For each ray we take 16 random samples $j$ $\in [2\text{mm}, 50\text{mm}]$.
 For all these points, we query the SDF network and accumulate opacity following the same volumetric rendering procedure, i.e $s = \prod_j (1-\alpha_j)$.
 We note that this shadow computation procedure is very computationally expensive therefore it cannot be computed for all the rendered points.
-Instead, we only compute it for the average intersection point of each ray ($\vect{X}_A$ is Figure~\ref{fig:diagram}) and assume it constant for all the other ray samples.
+Instead, we only compute it for the intersection point of each ray ($\vect{X}_I$ is Figure~\ref{fig:diagram}) and assume it is the same for all other ray samples.

-\textbf{Indirect reflectance.} Finally, the indirect reflectance $i_{r,m}$ (Equation~\ref{eq:irad}) is approximated as $i_{r,m}= a \rho \tilde{s} R (\vect{X})$. $\tilde{s}$ is compute as the mean value of one minus shadows (over the number of lights) and its a measure of the local surface concavity; $\tilde{s}=0$ corresponds to no shadows and hence completely convex local geometry therefore no intereflection, $\tilde{s}=1$ corresponds to all lights being shaded and hence maximum concavity therefore we allow for maximum learned intereflection.
-Finally $R (\vect{X})$ is queried from another SIREN network and we note that it is parameterised to be constant on all lights.

-Some visualisation of the generated rendering for synthetic and real expeiments are shown in Figure~\ref{fig:qualitative_brdf}.
+Visualisation of the generated renderings of synthetic and real data are shown in Figure~\ref{fig:qualitative_brdf}.